 Willie ups the folk-rock influence on this one.
 There are a few very decent performances here, like “Crazy Arms” and “Pins and Needles (In My Heart).”
-Although many of Willie’s early recordings that looked toward pop/rock music fizzled, the “folk” aspect of this means that there are no cheesy backing strings or horns, and very minimal backing vocals (on “Pins and Needles” the backing vocals recall certain Johnny Cash recordings).
-“Everybody’s Talkin'” is a big swing a miss though.
+Although many of Willie’s early recordings that looked toward pop/rock music fizzled, the “folk” aspect of this means that there are no cheesy backing strings or horns, and very minimal backing vocals (on “Pins and Needles” the backing vocals recall certain Johnny Cash recordings an anticipate Neko Case‘s entire solo career).
+“Everybody’s Talkin'” is a big swing and miss though.
 Nothing here is especially memorable, but, overall, this is slightly better than Willie’s next couple RCA albums, which doesn’t exactly say a whole lot.
 As another reviewer astutely put it, “All in all, Both Sides Now is a lackluster effort that does hint at his future direction, though it does so rather obliquely.”

 Laying My Burdens Down displays clear attempts to look beyond country music.
 The results aren’t as awkward as on the following year’s Willie Nelson & Family, but they are cheesier.
 The backing vocals retain a little of the classic Nashville feel, though they make overt attempts to combine pentecostal gospel chorus and 5th Dimension-style pop affectations.
 The horn arrangements lean heavily on the style of Herb Alpert & The Tijuana Brass.
 Willie does play his acoustic guitar Trigger some, but also an overbearing electric guitar much of the time.
 In general, his guitar playing is aimless and confused.
 The guitar ranges from being overbearing to indistinctly cluttered.
 The strings are fine, if a little cheesy.
 Willie’s vocals show signs of moving beyond the old crooning style, but only tentatively.
 It would be a few more years before his vocals settled into the style that helped make him a superstar.
 This album isn’t terrible.
 It still is a lesser Nelson effort.
 Some of the backing vocals and other orchestration was stripped away on a few songs for Naked Willie, released almost four decades later, which provides a somewhat contrasting perspective.
 It is curious to think about how Willie’s interests in rock and the counterculture were problematic because he was a southern outsider, not able (if willing) to step into that milieu directly, but also having no one at his Nashville-based record label able (if willing) to help him connect with the predominantly northern rock music world.
 Willie was kind of stuck between two incompatible worlds — a bit like the film Electra Glide in Blue from a few years later.
 So this remains a transitional effort that pales in comparison to what hindsight shows was just around the corner.
 Yet this does retain some kitsch value.